gregorio-project/gregorio/CONTRIBUTING.md

 The rest of the code uses two spaces for indentation of `.tex`, `.lua` and other files, and four spaces for `.py` files.

 Gregorio provides an [`.editorconfig` file](../.editorconfig), using an [editorconfig plugin](http://editorconfig.org/#download) for your editor will configure it automatically.

+Python files must output no error when inspected by `pylint`.

 ### Tests